BLUSTERY AND MUCH COLDER TODAY

 THURSDAY: W/S 5-10+ MPH

-TODAY: Mostly cloudy.
+AFTERNOON: Mostly cloudy.
 Quite blustery.
-A few stray flakes.
+Flakes at times.
 HIGH: 26 (steady) with chills around 10 degrees.

 TONIGHT: Turning clear.
 Snappy cold.
 Single digit chills.
 LOW: 14